jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 The sample project incorporates JSHint validation to make sure that your code is prim, proper, and error free.
 The simple deployer doesn't support that sort of thing, though.
 You need to configure a builder, which is only available in Advanced mode, also known as Pipeline.

 At the top of the *Build & Deploy* page, click **Advanced**.
-Because you've switched from Simple to Advanced mode, Pipeline will have automatically generated a configuration for your project.
-You're going to set this up from scratch, though, so before going further:
+Because you've switched from Simple to Advanced mode, Pipeline will automatically generate a configuration for your project.
+You're going to create your own configuration, though, so you first need to reset Pipeline:

 ![A preconfigured Pipeline][25]

-1. Click the gear icon on the rightmost panel, which represents a stage named `dev` by default.
+1. Click the gear icon on the rightmost tile, which represents a stage that is named `dev` by default.
 2. On the *Deployer Stage Configuration* page, click **DELETE**.
 Click **OK** when the confirmation message appears.
-3. Click the gear icon on the Builder panel.
+3. Click the gear icon on the Builder tile.
 4. On the *Builder Configuration* page, click **RESET**.
 Click **OK** when the confirmation message appears.

 And that's that.
 You can do as much creation and customization as you like when you configure your own project.
-This one, however, is designed to require minimal fuss to get things up and running: a pre-configured Grunt build file, `Gruntfile.js`, is in the root directory, so it will automatically be found.
+This sample, however, is designed to require minimal fuss to get things up and running: a pre-configured Grunt build file, `Gruntfile.js`, is in the root directory, so it will automatically be found.

 Click **add a builder**.
 On the *Add Builder* page that appears, select "Grunt" as the **Builder**.
 Leave everything else as default and click **SAVE**.

 ![Configuring the Builder][8]

 Next, click **add a stage** on the right side of the screen.
-DevOps Services integrates with Bluemix, and this is a simple project, so the default information here is sufficient to deploy your project.
+DevOps Services integrates with Bluemix, and this sample is a simple project, so the default information here is sufficient to deploy it.

 To make sure that the project has a unique path, add the flag `-n` followed by a unique host name to the first line of the Bluemix script.
-A complete version of the command might look like this:
+A complete version of the command might look like:

     cf push "${CF_APP}" -n Your-SA-App201410